Roman Catholic Diocese of Down and Connor: Territorial remit

-The territorial remit of the diocese includes much of counties Antrim and Down, including the cities of Belfast and Lisburn and the large towns Antrim, Ballymena, Bangor, Carrickfergus, Downpatrick, Holywood, Larne and Newtownards.
-The population of the diocese is about one million, of which approximately 30% are Roman Catholic with Sunday mass attendance estimated at 20%.
+The territorial remit of the diocese includes much of counties Antrim and Down, including the cities of Belfast, Lisburn and Bangor, and the large towns Antrim, Ballymena, Carrickfergus, Downpatrick, Holywood, Larne and Newtownards.
+The population of the diocese is about one million, of which approximately 30% are Catholic with Sunday Mass attendance is estimated at 20%.
 There are currently 88 parishes and ministries in the diocese served by fewer than 100 priests, though the significance of individual parishes has been overtaken by the development of 'pastoral communities'.
-The diocese is Ireland's second largest in terms of population (after the Archdiocese of Dublin).
+The diocese is Ireland's second largest in terms of population, after the Archdiocese of Dublin.

 History

-St Fergus (died 583) is named as first Bishop of Down.
-The Diocese of Connor was founded in 480 by St Macnissi, and St Malachy was bishop there (1124).
+St Fergus (died 583) was the first Bishop of Down.
+The Diocese of Connor was founded in 480 at Connor, County Antrim, by Mac Nisse.
+St. Malachy later became bishop in 1124.
 The dioceses of Down and Connor were permanently joined in 1439.

 In 1670, as an effect of the Reformation, wars, and penal laws, in the whole of Down and Connor there were only 2,500 Catholic families.
 When at length the pressure of penal legislation was removed Catholicism revived rapidly.

-In the period 1810–1840, a period of relaxation of the penal laws culminating in Catholic Emancipation, an estimated forty new churches were built.
-The progress thus made under Dr Crolly (1825–1835) and Dr Denvir (1835–65) was continued, as Belfast expanded as a city, under Dr Dorrian (1865–86) and Dr MacAlister (1886–95) and Dr Henry (1895–1908).
+In the period 1810–1840, a period of relaxation of the penal laws culminating in Catholic Emancipation, an estimated forty new churches were built, mostly in the rural parts of the diocese.
+This progress made under William Crolly (1825–1835) and Cornelius Denvir (1835–65) was continued as Belfast expanded as a city, under Patrick Dorrian (1865–86) and Patrick MacAlister (1886–95) and Henry Henry (1895–1908).

-Current episcopate

-Noel Treanor was the 32nd Bishop of Down and Connor.
-He was ordained to the episcopate and installed as Bishop of Down and Connor on 29 June 2008.
-His successor has yet to be named by the Holy See.

-Priests in Down and Connor serve in parish ministry, school chaplaincy, hospital chaplaincy, youth work, prison chaplaincy, teacher training colleges and teach in post-primary schools.

-At the Diocesan Congress in 2013 Bishop Treanor launched a review to ensure pastoral activities within the diocese matched current resources.
-To that end a review of pastoral structures was initiated which drew on the 2011 census.
-Draft new pastoral communities were presented to the clergy in three meetings and then to the lay faithful.
-Significantly influencing the structures for the future was a regular practice rate across the diocese of 20% which suggested a greater sharing of personnel, skills and finances.

-In October 2018, Bishop Treanor ordained the first permanent deacons for service in the diocese.
+A diocesan chapter was erected in December 1920 in line with the 1917 Code of Canon Law.
+After Partition of Ireland it was one of only two Catholic dioceses to be wholly inside the new jurisdiction of Northern Ireland, the Catholic population at the time being estimated at 180,000 souls, served by 160 diocesan priests.